MicrosoftDocs/Virtualization-Documentation/windows-container-samples/golang/README.md

 ## Windows Server Core - Description:

-Creates an image containing golang 1.5.1.
+This sample creates an image containing golang 1.13 on Windows Server Core 2022.

 This dockerfile is for demonstration purposes and may require modification for production use.